It's still a little complicated, but I'm here to help.

 After decades of harsh political rhetoric, assassination attempts, international crises, violent incidents, and economic sanctions, the American and Cuban governments have taken the first step towards making nice.
 The first direct international flight from the U.S. to Cuba touched down in August of 2016 so, for Americans, Cuba is now open for business!

 Er, well, sort of.

 We’re in sort of a limbo period with regard to travel to Cuba.
 The easing tensions and restrictions have simultaneously made travel between the U.S. and Cuba easier and more difficult in different ways.
 Edit: In his June 17, 2017 speech, Trump announced that the U.S. government would begin to tighten restrictions on travel to Cuba again.
 More on this below in Part 1.

 The good news is that a weekend in Havana is now a possibility for any American with a passport and a few hundred dollars to spend.

 The bad news is that the logistics of actually getting to Havana are only marginally better than they were 10 years ago.
 Americans going to Cuba face an uphill battle, but it's one that many believe is worth it because Cuba is changing fast.
 It's only a matter of time before the age of globalization is fully realized for this island nation, so Americans are rushing to catch a glimpse of Cuba "as it was."

 The thing is, there's really no telling how long this current set of rules and regulations is going to last.
-Especially now that we've elected our racist uncle to be President.
+Especially now that we've elected Trump to be President.
 It's possible that the legal information outlined in the article could change tomorrow!
 If it does, I'll be scrambling to write an update.
 For now though, my fellow Americans, this should be all you need to know to go to Cuba.

 You'll be a tourist in disguise.